Skip to main content

 The Bigger Pattern

-Taken together, the two developments tell you more about the state of U.S. AI regulation than either does on its own.
-The first comprehensive state AI law in the country is under pressure on three fronts simultaneously: the governor who signed it is actively working to replace it, a private company is challenging it in federal court on constitutional grounds, and a federal executive order has publicly named it as a target for preemption litigation.
+Taken together, the lawsuit, DOJ intervention, and SB 26-189 tell you more about the state of U.S. AI regulation than any one development does alone.
+The first comprehensive state AI law in the country was pressured from three directions simultaneously: the governor who signed it pushed for a replacement, a private company challenged it in federal court, and the federal government intervened against it.

 Key Takeaways

-• xAI filed a federal lawsuit in the District of Colorado on April 9, 2026 (*X.AI LLC v.
-Weiser*, No. 1:26-cv-01515) seeking a declaratory judgment that SB 24-205 is unconstitutional and a permanent injunction against enforcement.
+• xAI filed a federal lawsuit in the District of Colorado on April 9, 2026 challenging the original SB 24-205 framework.

 Related Regulations